All Episodes

 Why didn't you run?

-A buddy of mine Mike is asking why you should have run for one of these positions.
+A buddy of mine, Mike, is asking why you should have run for one of these positions.

-And I keep my word, I'm loyal.
+And I keep my word.

-And now Ron is our nominee, and I've been traveling with Ron and Casey DeSantis for the last two days, and Rudy Giuliani and Laura Trump, and we've had a great crew going top to bottom, South Florida to the panhandle.
+And I've been traveling with Ron and Casey DeSantis for the last two days and Rudy Giuliani and Laura Trump.

-We've been going all over the state, and with Rick Scott, of course.
+We've been going all over the state and with Rick Scott, of course.

 And we've got a great ticket now.

-And getting these two great men elected.
+And that's what matters in getting these two great men elected.

 Hey, I love my office.

-You know how much I love being attorney general.
+You know how much I love being Attorney General.

-But Ashley Moody is going to be a great attorney general, and I want her to be a better attorney general than I was, because that's what you want when you love an office.
+And I want her to be a better attorney general than I was because that's what you want when you love an office.

-We've got Matt Caldwell for advocate commissioner, Jimmy Patronus, chief financial officer.
+We've got Matt Caldwell for ad commissioner.

-We've got to keep the city.
+We've got to keep it.

 What time do they close?

-The panhandle eight, remember because we've got an hour, yeah, honestly, and this is just the truth.
+Honestly, and this is just the truth.

-Because this is where this election is gonna be won in the next two hours.
+Everybody down there needs to go vote because this is where this election is going to be won in the next two hours.

 This is it.